-- research and development costs where you can demonstrate that this will complement the development of an existing pilot project - building modifications where you own the modified asset and the modification is required to undertake the project - staff training that directly supports the achievement of project outcomes - costs you incur in planning or developing sites or transport routes, or the design of engineering processes or facilities.
+- building modifications where you own the modified asset and the modification is required to undertake the project, for example installing a clean room.
+Modifications to leased buildings may be eligible.
+You must use the leased building for activities related to your project. - staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
 However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - contingency costs up to a maximum of 10% of the eligible project costs.
 Note that we make payments based on actual costs incurred.